MTD-group/papuc/README.md

 # Phase-Amplitude Perceptually Uniform Colormap Designer (papuc) ##
-Papuc small library designed for creating perceptually uniform color mappings for vector fields where vector orientations/phase angles are mapped onto hue and vector magnitude/amplitude is mapped onto lightness. papuc is designed to integrate into the Matplotlib/NumPy ecosystem and relies on [colorspacious](https://colorspacious.readthedocs.io/en/latest/) for colorspace transformations.
+Papuc is a small library designed for creating perceptually uniform color mappings of vector fields where vector orientations/phase angles are mapped onto hue and vector magnitudes/amplitudes are mapped onto lightness. papuc is designed to integrate into the Matplotlib/NumPy ecosystem and relies on [colorspacious](https://colorspacious.readthedocs.io/en/latest/) for colorspace transformations.

 ## Why? ##
 Simply put, many people use the [HSV color wheel](https://en.wikipedia.org/wiki/HSL_and_HSV) for colormaping phase and amplitude.
 The HSV color wheel is handy for artists picking color palletes, but has serious failings as a color mapping for data visualization.